fbipetro/GLoG/README.md

 The code

-- _g_log.py_
+- _static.py_

-show how to use GLoG to define edge nodes configuration of the static signal.
+show how to use GLoG filter to define edge nodes configuration of a static signal.

 ---
 Example 2: <br>